 - All rights (individual and collective) must be promoted, protected and enforced;

-- All actors (governmental, inter-governmental and private) must be held accountable for actions and omissions that cause or contribute to repression, human rights violations and environmental destruction, corruption and impunity.
+- All actors (governmental, inter-governmental and private) must be held accountable for policies, actions and omissions that cause or contribute to repression, human rights violations and environmental destruction, corruption and impunity.

 Grahame is a non-practicing Canadian lawyer, author, Adjunct Professor at the University of Northern British Columbia.

 - S.: Jim Schrider, Freddie Schrider, Paul Magno, Grahame Russell